Editor?s Note: As of March 05, 2010 there has been no response from the Legion to the below letter:

 Alvaro, I too was a Legionary of Christ.
-I blindly and devotedly followed Marcial Maciel, I believed his every word and held him to be a living Saint.
+I blindly and devotedly followed Our Founder, Fr.
+Marcial Maciel.
+I believed his every word and held him to be a living Saint.
 I ate the scraps off his plate when I served him as guest waiter.
-I cried thinking about what the sacrifices he made in his life.
+I cried thinking about what sacrifices he made in his life.

 I would have died for the Legion.

-Like you, I have learnt a different story about Maciel.
-I learnt about his excessive luxurious lifestyle, about his sexual abuse, about his disregard for anyone around him, his drug use, his lying, his not writing his famous Cartas, Salterio etc and so much more.
+Like you, I have learned a different story about Fr.
+Marcial Maciel.
+I learned about his excessively luxurious lifestyle, about his sexual abuse, about his disregard for anyone around him, his drug use, his lying, his not writing his famous Letter and Psalter (Cartas, Salterio), etc., and so much more.

 Please believe me when I tell you that finding out the truth was a terribly painful experience for me.
-My whole world fell down.
+My whole world collapsed.